sasjs/cli.sasjs.io/docs/add.md

 ### Server Type

 The second prompt requests a server type.
-Choose 1 for SAS Viya, or 2 for SAS 9.
+Options:

+1. SAS Viya - works on 3.5 and 4
+2. SAS 9 - to execute code on SAS 9
+3. SASjs - for deploying to [SASjs Server](https://github.com/sasjs/server)

 ### Target Name